Current & Recent

 -- Anja Zeidler

-A Bernhard reading in New York City on February 18th at the KGB Bar in NYC featured several American writers who admire Bernhard or have been influenced by their encounters with his work, reading and commenting on chosen selections.
-Jonathan Taylor organized and MCed the event; more about it is on the KGB Bar site here, and a podcast of the event was promised. --Victoria Harding
+A Bernhard reading in New York City on February 18, 2008, at the KGB Bar in NYC featured several American writers who admire Bernhard or have been influenced by their encounters with his work, reading and commenting on chosen selections.
+Jonathan Taylor organized and MCed the event. --Victoria Harding

 From the Bucharest (Romania) Daily News